kkeeth/check-stats-modules/README.md

 ## Options

 ```
 -f, --from       Specify the from of the period to be counted
--v, --version     Show version number
+-v, --version    Show version number                                 [boolean]
--y, --year        Set "from" 1 year
+-y, --year       Set "from" 1 year                                   [boolean]
+-t, --this-year  Set "from" January 1 of this year                   [boolean]
--m, --month       Set "from" 1 month
+-m, --month      Set "from" 1 month                                  [boolean]
--h, --help        Show help
+-h, --help       Show help                                           [boolean]
 ```

 ## License